 Both options 1 & 2 work with LinuxGSM.

 Steam Guard via Smartphone is not compatible because it requires a code every time you login to SteamCMD.
 This is problematic if you want your servers to auto update.

-If you have Steam Guard via email enabled the first time you start SteamCMD you will be prompt to enter a steam Guard code and receive an email with the code.
+If you have Steam Guard via email enabled the first time you start SteamCMD you will be prompted to enter a steam Guard code and you will receive an email with the code.
 Copy and paste the code in to the prompt and press enter.
 You will not need to enter a code again.

 If you encounter an error like

 Error!
 App '<app_number>' state is 0x202 after update job.